BARRIERBOSS USA

 Step 4: Set Your Posts

-Pro Tip: With BarrierBoss metal posts, the dip-coated finish and hot-dipped galvanized base mean ground contact won't trigger the rot and rust cycle that kills wood and bare-steel posts.
-That's part of how the 40-year warranty actually holds up.
+Pro Tip: With BarrierBoss metal posts, the dip-coated finish and hot-dipped galvanized base mean ground contact will not trigger the rot and rust cycle that kills wood and bare-steel posts.
+That is part of how the 40-year warranty holds up.

 Step 5: Install Rails or Brackets

-Depending on your panel system, you'll either attach horizontal rails between posts or mount panel brackets directly to the posts.
-Metal fence kits typically use a bracket system that's faster and more forgiving than wood rail construction.
+Depending on your panel system, you will either attach horizontal rails between posts or mount panel brackets directly to the posts.
+Metal fence kits typically use a bracket system that is faster and more forgiving than wood rail construction.

 Step 6: Hang Your Panels

 Start at one end and work your way along the fence line.
 Lift each panel into position, check for level, and secure with the provided hardware.
-With a helper, each panel takes about 15–20 minutes.
+With a helper, each panel takes about 15 to 20 minutes.

-Pro Tip: A Zero-Maintenance Privacy Fence Kit — Full Metal Frame & Posts eliminates the guesswork here.
-The panels and posts are engineered to work together, so you're not shimming, trimming, or improvising.
+Pro Tip: A Zero-Maintenance Privacy Fence Kit eliminates the guesswork.
+The panels and posts are engineered to work together, so you are not shimming, trimming, or improvising.

 Step 7: Install Gates